 Falls of the Ohio State Park is located on the banks of the Ohio River in Clarksville, Indiana (one mile west of I-65).
 The 390-million-year-old fossil beds are among the largest exposed Devonian fossil beds in the world.
 In the late summer and fall, visitors can “dry snorkel” on the coral beds.
 The diverse upper fossil beds are visible except when the river is higher than normal.

 The state park features an architecturally intriguing Interpretive Center that reflects the layers of history at the Falls of the Ohio.
-Exhibits inside flow through Earth’s history, focusing how this river crossroads shaped the America we know today.
-With a commanding view of the fossil beds and Ohio River, the Center features 3,000 square feet of immersive exhibits, an auditorium, rotunda, classroom, wildlife and river viewing rooms, gift shop, restrooms and water fountains.
+Exhibits inside flow through Earth’s history, focusing on how this river crossroads shaped the America we know today.
+With a commanding view of the fossil beds and Ohio River, the Center features 3,000 square feet of immersive exhibits, an auditorium, rotunda, classroom, wildlife and river viewing rooms, gift shop, restrooms, and water fountains.